onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 Abrahamic religion and money itself are the only competitors

 The biggest question for humanity and its current trajectory is: bend or break?

+The ultimate product is the ultimate system which is responsible for every other product The purest manifestation of “give people what they want” Naval quote go big because we all go home